 Apparently we women of Yorkshire can claim our extra special place in the county’s ancestry:

-I believe that I, a woman of strong West Yorkshire ancestry, am also descended from the Elmet sætna.
+I feel sure that I, a woman of strong West Yorkshire ancestry, am also descended from the Elmet sætna.
 Maybe that is why, as soon as I get within hailing distance of my place of birth, I feel a comforting sense of coming home, reaffirming and reinforcing my West-Yorkshireness.

 Christine Widdall ©2019